Netflix/vmaf/resource/doc/VMAF_Python_library.md

 ### Creating New Features And Regressors

 You can also customize VMAF by plugging in third-party features or inventing new features, and specify them in a `feature_param_file`.
-Essentially, the "aggregate" feature type (e.g. `VMAF_feature`) specified in the `feature_dict` corresponds to the `TYPE` field of a `FeatureExtractor` subclass (e.g. `VmafFeatureExtractor`).
+Essentially, the "aggregate" feature type (for example: `VMAF_feature`) specified in the `feature_dict` corresponds to the `TYPE` field of a `FeatureExtractor` subclass (for example: `VmafFeatureExtractor`).
 All you need to do is to create a new class extending the `FeatureExtractor` base class.

 Similarly, you can plug in a third-party regressor or invent a new regressor and specify them in a `model_param_file`.
-The `model_type` (e.g. `LIBSVMNUSVR`) corresponds to the `TYPE` field of a `TrainTestModel` sublass (e.g. `LibsvmnusvrTrainTestModel`).
+The `model_type` (for example: `LIBSVMNUSVR`) corresponds to the `TYPE` field of a `TrainTestModel` sublass (for example: `LibsvmnusvrTrainTestModel`).
 All needed is to create a new class extending the `TrainTestModel` base class.

 For instructions on how to extending the `FeatureExtractor` and `TrainTestModel` base classes, refer to [`CONTRIBUTING.md`](../../CONTRIBUTING.md).

 ## Analysis Tools

-Overtime, a number of helper tools have been incorporated into the VDK, to facilitate training and validating VMAF models.
+Overtime, a number of helper tools have been incorporated into the package, to facilitate training and validating VMAF models.
 An overview of the tools available can be found in [this slide deck](VQEG_SAM_2018_111_AnalysisToolsInVMAF.pdf).

 ### BD-Rate Calculator